casey/just/README.md

 The loaded variables are environment variables, not `just` variables, and so must be accessed using `$VARIABLE_NAME` in recipes and backticks.

+If `dotenv-override` is set, variables from the environment file will override existing environment variables.

 For example, if your `.env` file contains: